 Everyone in my family is fond of heavy white sauces, but not me; I’ve always been a fan of this thing called flavor.
 If you think you’re more of a white sauce person, think again.
-This velvety, luscious red sauce will even win over the hearts of Italians who think their nonnas’ “gravy” is the best hands down.
+This velvety, luscious red sauce will even win over the hearts of Italians who think their nonna's “gravy” is the best hands down.

 Over the years, I’ve perfected my very own marinara because that overly sweet jarred stuff just wasn’t cuttin’ it anymore.
 This robust, tomatoey goodness with a bit of a kick is surprisingly full of veggies, and pairs well with just about anything—pasta (duh), zoodles, spaghetti squash, quinoa, you name it.
 It’s that good.
 In fact, I just ate some leftover sauce on a plain potato.
 Believe me now?

-2 tbsp. olive oil
+- 2 Tablespoons olive oil

-1 medium onion, chopped
+- 1 medium onion, chopped

-1 carrot, chopped
+- 1 carrot, chopped

-1 stalk celery, chopped
+- 1 stalk celery, chopped

-4 garlic cloves, minced
+- 4 garlic cloves, minced

 - 1 28-oz. can diced tomatoes

-½- 1 tsp. crushed red pepper flakes
+- 1/2-1 teaspoon crushed red pepper flakes

-1 tsp. organic sugar
+- 1 teaspoon organic sugar

-Salt and pepper, to taste
+- salt & pepper, to taste

-½ c. water (plus more, if necessary)
+- 1/2 cup water (plus more, if necessary)